-Today, under Swiss law, there is no specific protection afforded to whistle-blowers in the private sector (for the public sector, see 4.4 Incentives for Whistle-blowers).
-If the new legislation on whistle-blower protection in the private sector were to be adopted, the new rules would be incorporated by way of a partial revision of the Swiss Code of Obligations.
+Currently, under Swiss law, there is no specific protection afforded to whistle-blowers in the private sector (for the public sector, see 6.4 Incentives for Whistle-Blowers).

 In principle, the enforcement of anti-bribery and anti-corruption offences lies with the prosecutor’s office at the cantonal or federal level.
 The Office of the Attorney General of Switzerland (OAG) will lead the investigation if the offence has been committed to a substantial extent abroad or in two or more cantons, with no single canton being the clear focus of the criminal activity.
 An agreement is in place between the cantonal prosecution authorities and the OAG governing the question of jurisdiction.
 Remaining conflicts of competence are decided by the Swiss Federal Criminal Court.

-In contrast, based on Article 29 of the Federal Act on the Swiss Financial Market Supervisory Authority (FINMASA), financial intermediaries supervised by FINMA are obliged to provide FINMA with all documents and information FINMA deems necessary to fulfil its supervisory duties.
+In contrast, based on Article 29 of the Federal Act on the Swiss Financial Market Supervisory Authority (FINMASA), financial intermediaries supervised by the FINMA are obliged to provide the FINMA with all documents and information the FINMA deems necessary to fulfil its supervisory duties.

 The enforcing bodies act ex officio and are thus obliged to investigate and sanction bribery without exception.
 Swiss law does not provide for plea agreements, deferred prosecution agreements and non-prosecution agreements exactly equivalent to such instruments in other jurisdictions.
 However, Swiss law provides for the following mechanism to achieve similar results.

-According to Article 53 of the SCC, the competent authority shall refrain from prosecuting or punishing an individual or corporation if the offender “has made reparation for the loss, damage or injury or made every reasonable effort to right the wrong" and the interests of the general public and of the person harmed are negligible, and the requirements for a suspended sentence are fulfilled.
+According to Article 53 of the SCC, the competent authority shall refrain from prosecuting or punishing an individual or corporation if the offender “admits the facts” and “has made reparation for the loss, damage or injury or made every reasonable effort to right the wrong", the interests of the general public and of the person harmed are negligible, and the requirements for a suspended sentence of not more than one year are fulfilled.
 In such cases, the reparation requested can be discussed ex ante between the prosecution and the defence, and could, for example, consist of a payment to a charitable organisation.